LuggaPugga/autoclicker/README.md

 ## About

 I created this autoclicker because I couldn't find any open-source autoclickers that had all the features I wanted.
 This project is designed to be simple, powerful, and cross-platform, with a modern UI and essential features.
+I chose to build it with Electron since it's the tech stack I'm most familiar with.
+While Electron might not be the most performant choice for an autoclicker, it's what I know best.

 ## Features